 I’m excited to see the challenges for this next year and a half.
-I’m in a really good place, mentally and physically leading into the 2020 Games, and I have an amazing family who have supported me from day 1, and continue to support me.
+I’m in a really good place, mentally and physically leading into the 2020 Games, and I have an amazing family who has supported me from day 1 and continue to support me.

 This is definitely not a journey I could have done alone, I am forever grateful to my family for all the sacrifices they have made for me to achieve my dreams.
 Tokyo 2020, like the last 3 Games Cycles for me has been a true family effort!

-Is there anything else you’d like say to SPMA readers?
+Is there anything else you’d like to say to SPMA readers?

 I’d like to leave readers with a message about Amniotic Band Syndrome and sports.
 Also, the message extends to all kids, with a disability and without.